-- Break down your sceenplay.
-Out of this, complete your schedule and your budget.
+3. Break Down Your Screenplay: Out of this, complete your schedule and your budget.
 Then analyze your budget.
-Ask yourself: If we do not garner a traditional distribution deal, how many $4.99 VOD downloads will we need to sell to get a return?
+Ask yourself: How many $9.99 VOD downloads will we need to get a return?
 At this point you can decide to decrease your budget, or not.
-But once you decide on your budget and the amount of sales you’ll need to make to get a return, you can then begin planning your marketing strategy.
-If you have money, hire a great Production Manger.
-If you don’t have money, you’ll have to do your own breakdown.
-CLICK HERE for a great script breakdown resource.
+But once you decide on your budget and the amount of sales you’ll need to get a return, you can then begin planning your marketing strategy.

-- Once you have a concrete filmmaking strategy, you can go after your money.
-Investors like to see three things in your business plan, who is running the company, how you’ll spend the money and how you’ll make a profit.
-Unlike years past, iTunes, Amazon and Netflix provides you a somewhat easily accessible distribution pipeline.
+Unlike years past, iTunes, Amazon and Amazon Prime provides you with an accessible distribution pipeline.
 This will assist you in getting the necessary movie money.
-If you don’t know how to find prospective investors, see: www.GetMovieMoney.com
+If you don’t know how to find prospective investors, see: Find Film Investors.

-And after you do this once, the way to become successful is to create more and more movies.
-Remember, your goal is to create at least 20 movies in your life time, so that you can get at least 20 checks in the mail each month!
+After you do this once, the way to become successful is to create more and more movies.
+Remember, your goal is to create at least 20 movies in your lifetime, so that you can get at least 20 checks in the mail each month!